Filter by Category:

 The premise behind Cheryl’s school program was a BINGO game.
 Each student was provided a BINGO sheet with specific reading activities listed.
 (Click here for another BINGO sheet option.)
 The examples listed are geared toward upper elementary grade levels, but each could be easily exchanged for more K-2 appropriate activities using the BINGO Template in Word.

 The BINGO sheet identifies the list of reading required.
 Rather than assigning the traditional “read eight books over the summer,” students were to read a magazine article, read a picture book to someone else, listen to an audio book, read a recipe, etc. This is real-world reading!
 Cheryl said the students loved the variety.
 Knowing not everyone reads the same types of things, she wanted to entice all her students to try this reading program.
 She was especially amazed at how it hooked her male students.

 These shorter types of reading tasks were intermixed with more traditional ones like reading a book from the suggested reading list, reading a chapter book, reading a nonfiction book, etc. (Provide students a list of recommended reading, organized by grade level, topic, author, etc. You might even offer a list of websites that offer online books.
-Download Cheryl’s list from last summer.)
+Download Cheryl’s list.)

 Track Reading Activities & Offer Prize Incentives